Over 100 global leaders pledge to end deforestation by 2030 | Science-Environment

 The Glasgow Leaders' Declaration on Forest and Land Use will cover forests totaling more than 13 million square miles, according to a statement released by the UK prime minister's office on behalf of the leaders.
 "We will have a chance to end humanity's long history as nature's conqueror, and instead become its custodian," said British leader Boris Johnson, calling it an unprecedented agreement.

-U.S President Joe Biden said a new U.S. plan would "help the world deliver on our shared goal of halving natural forest loss" and restoring at least an additional 200 million hectares of forest and other ecosystems by 2030.
-"We're going to work to ensure markets recognize the true economic value of natural carbon sinks and motivate governments, landowners, and stakeholders to prioritize conservation," Biden said.
+U.S President Joe Biden said a new U.S. plan would "help the world deliver on our shared goal of halting natural forest loss" and restoring at least an additional 200 million hectares of forest and other ecosystems by 2030.
+"We're going to work to ensure markets recognize the true economic value of natural carbon sinks and motivate governments, landowners and stakeholders to prioritize conservation," Biden said.

-COMMUNITY GUARDIANS Brazil separately Monday announced a more aggressive target to end deforestation by 2028.
+Brazil separately on Monday announced a more aggressive target https://www.reuters.com/article/uk-climate-un-brazil-idUKKBN2HM2RY to end illegal deforestation by 2028.
+Carlos Nobre, one of the leading climatologists studying the Amazon, said Brazil has yet to show it is effective at enforcing the laws prohibiting most deforestation, despite the pledge.

+"There's no way to believe that the president has changed his historic policy position," he told Reuters.
+Although there are signs that Amazon deforestation has come down marginally in 2021, destruction remains at a level not seen since 2008.

-Gabon, also signed onto the agreement, despite plans to continue logging while using practices to reduce its greenhouse gas emissions.
-Five countries, including the Britain and the United States, and a group of global charities on Tuesday also pledged to provide $1.7 billion in financing to support indigenous people's conservation of forests and to strengthen their land rights.
+Gabon, also signed onto the agreement, despite plans to continue logging while using practices to reduce its greenhouse gas emissions https://www.reuters.com/business/environment/logging-help-climate-gabon-turns-its-rainforests-2021-11-02.
+Five countries, including the Britain and United States, and a group of global charities on Tuesday also pledged to provide $1.7 billion in financing to support indigenous people's conservation of forests and to strengthen their land rights.

+Environmentalists say that indigenous communities are the best protectors of the forest, often against violent encroachment of loggers and land grabbers.
+"There is no way to talk about emissions reductions without the participation of indigenous people," said Telma Taurepang, a member of the Taurepang indigenous tribe and coordinator of the Union of Indigenous Women of the Brazilian Amazon.

 COP26 aims to keep alive a target of capping global warming at 1.5 degrees Celsius (2.7 Fahrenheit) above pre-industrial levels.
 Scientists say forests and so-called nature-based solutions will be vital to reaching that goal.
 Woodlands have removed about 760 million tonnes of carbon every year since 2011, offsetting about 8% of carbon dioxide emissions from fossil fuels and cement, according to the Biomass Carbon Monitor project backed by data analytics firm Kayrros and French research institutions.